The process of PRC license renewal used to be complicated and time-consuming.

 - For professions requiring a non-baccalaureate degree: Php 140 per year or a total of Php 420 (for 3 years)

-How to Renew Your PRC License Online: 9 Steps.
+How To Renew Your PRC License Online: 10 Steps

 Requirements vary per profession so before starting the online renewal application, make sure that you have all the requirements needed to renew your license.
 One of the most important requirements is your earned CPD units.

-2. Go to PRC’s official website to start your online application.
+2. Go to PRC’s official website to start your online renewal

-Go to the official website of PRC – LERIS and start the online renewal application process.
-If the website’s down or under maintenance, you can just visit the site again at some other time.
+Go to the official website of PRC – LERIS to start the online renewal application process.

 It should be noted that if you have previously created an account with the old PRC website (prc-online.com), you have to create a new one again since your login details will no longer work on PRC’s new website.

-You have to prepare the following when creating a new account:
+You need to have the following when creating a new account:

 - A working e-mail address (preferably Gmail)